akgvn/PrepMaster/Wiki/System Design Document.md

 # Introduction
 ## Purpose of the system
-PrepMaster aims to facilitate a English preparatory school students' learning.
+PrepMaster Application aims to facilitate a English preparatory school students' learning.

 ## Design goals